dasher-project/dasher-captivewebview/Keyboard/forAndroid/readme.md

 These instructions have been tested with Android Studio Chipmunk 2021.2.1 Patch 2.

--   There is a dependency on the library for Android in the captive-web-view submodule.
-The library is included in the `settings.gradle` file and as a built dependency in the app `build.gradle` file, so it builds from source.
+-   The custom keyboard project depends on the library for Android in the captive-web-view submodule.
+The library is included in the `settings.gradle` file, and as a built dependency in the app `build.gradle` file, so it builds from source.

     The build configuration of this project previously required that the library was first published to a local Maven repository.